intershop/devenv-4-iom/README.md

 ### Support for command aliases <!-- 77686 -->

 It is now possible to define custom aliases for each of the existing commands.
-After migration of existing properties file (see [Migrate a Configuration After Updating devenv-4-iom](doc/02_configuration.md#migrate-a-configuration-after-updating-devenv-4-iom), the new properties are available within the properties file along with a description of further conditions and restrictions.
+After migration of existing properties file (see [Migrate a Configuration After Updating devenv-4-iom](doc/02_configuration.md#migrate-a-configuration-after-updating-devenv-4-iom)), the new *ALIASES_\**-properties are available within the properties file along with a description of further conditions and restrictions.

 # Release Information 2.0.5